Skip to main content

 How We Cut Your Carbon

 Your Co-op provides simple solutions for members and customers to reduce their carbon footprints with climate-positive Broadband, Mobile and Fairphone.
-Through our partnership with Ecologi, we can reduce your carbon emissions by a combined total of 70kg each month, just by using our ethical broadband and mobile offering.
+Through our partnership with Ecologi, we can reduce your carbon emissions by a combined total of 20kg each month, just by using our ethical broadband and mobile offering.

-We directly offset your Carbon emissions
+We cut your Carbon emissions

 How much Carbon is emitted by using our Ethical Broadband?